Ch00k/orthanc-cli/README.md

  Patient ID     6cf95a77-4112b9d3-905c17f0-d48ee8e1-b9e6d482
 ```

-The configuration file must be in [YAML](https://yaml.org) format and may contain the
+The configuration file must be in [YAML](https://yaml.org) format and may contain the following fields:
-following fields:

 * `replace` - the values of specified DICOM tags will be replaced with those specified
-* `keep` - the values of the specified DICOM will be left intact even if it they are
+* `keep` - the values of the specified DICOM tags will be left intact even if they are specified as to be removed in the
-  specified as to be removed in the table mentioned above
+  table mentioned above
-* `keep_private_tags` - whether or not to keep the values of private DICOM tags (defaults
-  to `false` if omitted)
+* `keep_private_tags` - whether or not to keep the values of private DICOM tags (defaults to `false` if omitted)

 Example: